makinacorpus/django-safedelete/README.rst

 You can choose what happens when you delete an object :
  - it can be masked from your database (soft delete, the default behavior)
+ - it can be masked from your database and mask any dependent models. (cascading soft delete)
  - it can be normally deleted (hard delete)
  - it can be hard-deleted, but if its deletion would delete other objects, it will only be masked
  - it can be never deleted or masked from your database (no delete, use with caution)